Whitewater Rafting on the Penobscot River with Northern Outdoors (5 stars PLUS)

 Northern Outdoors has no overnight facilities for the Penobscot River trip, which starts in Millinocket, Maine, unlike their amazing lodges in their Kennebec River location in The Forks, Maine where they have the industry’s finest lodging.
 But perhaps that’s because Millinocket is not as remote as The Forks.
 Millinocket is closer to the highway and has plenty of tourist amenities, not just for rafting but for every outdoor activity near Mount Katahdin, which at one mile tall is the highest mountain in Maine.

-So instead we stayed at the Big Moose Inn, which was comfortable and for breakfast provided a hot meal in addition to a self-serve continental breakfast.
+So instead we stayed at the Big Moose Inn, which was comfortable and for breakfast provided a hot breakfast in addition to their self-serve continental breakfast buffet.

 We arrived at 7:30am to the Northern Outdoors base lodge in Millinocket, where guides outfitted us quickly and with a minimum of fuss.
 We were glad to find a real bathroom there so we could wash our hands thoroughly before putting in contact lenses and after putting on sunblock.
 Staff were kind and empathetic, even when I had numerous stupid questions, such as not knowing how to tighten the straps on my life vest.

 Our guide was Todd, who was perfectly welcoming and supportive.
 He said he thinks of being a raft guide as a kind of performance, where he matches his tone to what his guests seem to want, from quiet to yahoo.
 Our group was in-between those extremes, so Todd spoke with us at times, even encouraging us to talk amongst ourselves and introduce ourselves — which no other raft guide had done before — but also gave us plenty of quiet time just to take in nature and reflect.